 Tell us about your experiences in Taxonomy and Search.

-Galloway: I joined Lowes in September 2016.
+Galloway: I joined Lowes in September 2016 and left December 2018.
 Previously, I was with the American Psychology Association (known as the APA) in Washington, D.C. for about 9 years.
 This was a very different environment, academic based.
 My role was to manage their controlled vocabularies and thesaurus that was used for indexing scholarly articles in the APA research database.
 Volume was approximately over 5 million articles.
 I suspect this is more of the traditional use of taxonomy and thesaurus work.
 Compared to Lowe’s, it’s a very different world.